Original air date: November 10, 2002

 Marge: But you did have violent diarrhea! (to Bart and Lisa) Nobody open the hall closet until I say it's okay.

-- Waxing Lyrical: When Homer doesn't want to leave rock and roll fantasy camp:
+- Again when Homer doesn't want to leave rock and roll fantasy camp:

 - Yank the Dog's Chain: On Taxicab Conversations, Homer's asked about his family:Homer on TV: Can't imagine my life without them.